 Goal 9 | Recognition and Protection of Religious and Ethnic Minorities and Vulnerable Groups

-Encourage religious, faith or spiritual communities to recognize and protect national or ethnic, religious and linguistic minorities, as well as vulnerable groups such as LGBTQ+ and differently abled persons.
+Encourage religious, faith or spiritual communities to recognize and protect national or ethnic, religious and linguistic minorities as well as vulnerable groups.

 9.1 Engage religious leaders in the promotion of respect towards persons and communities belonging to minorities;